Preparing a Senior’s House for a Sale

 Realtors who have the SRES (Senior Real Estate Specialist) designation are another group you might find helpful.
 They receive additional training in topics unique to seniors, such as reverse mortgages.
 You can search their database to find a local SRES professional near you.

-For more information on making a move later in life, please visit our Moving & Downsizing resource center.
-You will find more details on our free workshops and home visit program there, in addition to our complimentary Downsizing Guide.
+For more information on making a move later in life, please submit our form below to receive a free Downsizing Guide.